 4. Screech

 If you’ve been to Newfoundland, you are likely versed in a little ritual known as being “screeched in.”
 A screech-in ceremony is an initiation of non-Newfoundlanders by way of a shot of rum (also known as screech), a vow, and the kissing of a codfish – a strange but amusing way to introduce outsiders to Newfoundland culture.
+This is one of those drinks only in Canada that you won’t find anywhere else.

 5. Ice Wine

 Ice wine is a seweet dessert wine produced using the juice of grapes naturally frozen on their vines.
 Although ice wine originated in Germany, Canada has become the world’s largest producer.
+It’s a Canada famous drink that stands out globally.

 6. Sussex Golden Ginger Ale